martin-azpillaga/M/README.md

 The project has gone through [several versions](https://github.com/martin-azpillaga/M/releases) and is slowly but steadily reaching a mature state of stability and feature completeness.

-There are still some [hard challenges](https://github.com/martin-azpillaga/M/issues) to overcome and generally a lot of polishment to do before considering the project production ready.
+There are still some [hard challenges](https://github.com/martin-azpillaga/M/issues) to overcome and generally a lot of polishing to do before considering the project production ready.

 The project started to be hosted in Github since mid 2019, so previous history is not present online.
 Since then, anyone can stay tuned about the next planned features by checking the
 [kanban project](https://github.com/martin-azpillaga/M/projects/1).